kkibria/scandroid/README.md

 For more details, see the [pyinstaller manual](https://pyinstaller.readthedocs.io/).

 > PyInstaller is not a cross platform builder.
 That means if you want to build a Mac
 > executable, you have to build the executable in a Mac.
+I have built and tested it only in an
+> windows 10 machine.